-1.6.6 CARBOXYLIC ACIDS 1.6.7 ESTERS $C_nH{2n}O_2$ Are saturated molecules with O • a carboxyl functional group. group. (- C - OH) Are saturated molecules withan ester functional group.
+1.6.6 CARBOXYLIC ACIDS 1.6.7 ESTERS C n H {2n} 0 2 Are saturated molecules with O a carboxyl functional group. (-C-OH) Are saturated molecules with an ester functional group.
 Are functional isomers of the esters; liquids at room temperature; weak acids; very polar molecules.
 Are functional isomers of the carboxylic acids; liquids at room temperature; produced when an alcohol reacts with a carboxylic acid; responsible for pleasant smells (long C-chain esters); volatile (evaporate easily).
 Intermolecular forces: weak induced dipole forces and hydrogen bonds.
 Soluble in H2O due to hydrogen bonds that form between the carboxylic acid and H2O molecules.
 Intermolecular forces: weak induced dipole forces and stronger dipole-dipole forces but NO hydrogen bonds.
 Oily and become more so as the C-chain increases in length, due to stronger net intermolecular forces.
 Only short C-chain esters are soluble in H2O.

+Boiling points:

+Similar to those of aldehydes and ketones with similar molecular mass

+Boiling points:

-Delling a sinte De llie et a sinte Boiling points: Similar to those of aldehydes and ketones with similar molecular mass.
-Boiling points: Similar to those of aldehydes and ketones with similar molecular mass; Lower than those of alcohols and carboxylic acids with similar molecular mass due to absence of hydrogen bonds.
-Usage and Occurrence: Used in the manufacture of: Methanoic acid (CHOOH) is perfumes (pleasant smell) known as formic acid (Latin: Formica = ant); found in sting nettles and in the solvents artificial fruit flavours.
-E.g. butanoic acid + ethanol catalysed by H2SO4 poison of ants when they bite. yields ethyl butanoate, a.k.a apple NB Ethanoic acid (CH3COOH), also known as acetic acid, is vinegar.
-(Latin: Acetum = vinegar). flavour.
-VOCABULARY • rancid: old, • Butanoic acid (CH 3 CH 2 CH 2 COOH) is an unpleasa also known as butyric acid and preservativ gives rancid butter its unpleasant smell. food from g decaying Benzoic acid is used as a food preservative. • readily: eas rancid: old, stale and with an unpleasant smell preservative: prevents food from going off or decaying readily: easily
+- Similar to those of aldehydes and ketones with similar molecular mass; - Lower than those of alcohols and carboxylic acids with similar molecular mass due to absence of hydrogen bonds.

+Usage and Occurrence:

+- · Methanoic acid (CHOOH) is - known as formic acid (Latin: Formica = ant); - found in sting nettles and in the poison of ants when they bite. - Ethanoic acid (CH3COOH), also known as acetic acid, is vinegar.
+(Latin: Acetum = vinegar). - Butanoic acid (CH3CH2CH2COOH) is - · also known as butyric acid and - gives rancid butter its unpleasant smell. - Benzoic acid is used as a food preservative.